regolith-linux/regolith-desktop.com/content/docs/using-regolith/install.md

 ### Distro Version/Codename

 These labels are determined by their respective upstream communities.
-Examples are `noble`, `bookworm`, `focal`.
+Examples are `plucky`, `noble`, `bookworm`.

 ### Examples